A diversion program is a way to deal with your matter out of the court system and give you a chance to avoid a criminal record.

 If you are accepted for diversion you will still get any demerit points for any driving offences.
 VicRoads looks after the demerit points system, not the Magistrates’ Court.

-How to ask for a diversion when you go to court
+How do I ask for a diversion when I go to court?

 If you are granted diversion and you stick to the conditions, there will be no finding of guilt.
 That means no criminal record.